Particle Optical Classification

 (in figure) Example of a selection of an area on the EOS CLOUDS to focus and refine particle analysis on a fraction of the whole particulate system detected (blue closed line).
 This capability can be used to analyse single components, tails in polydisperse distributions, and impurities.

-(in figure) SPES discriminates, measures and counts how many particles of given optical properties are present in a lysate of cells with uptake of submicron polymeric particles.
-SPES counts the particle numerical concentration in the supernatant of three cell coltures and the numerical concentration and particle stability directly in diluted cell lysates without any purification or filtration.
+(in figure) SPES/SPES² discriminate, measure, and count how many particles of given optical properties are present in a lysate of cells with uptake of submicron polymeric particles.
+SPES/SPES² retrieve the particle numerical concentration in the supernatant of three cell coltures and the numerical concentration and particle stability directly in diluted cell lysates without any purification or filtration.

 PS in complex biofluid